You are using an unsupported browser Please switch to a supported browser so you can get the best experience on this site

 However, most people prefer the second type of loan: the unsecured personal loan.

-In fact, this is one of the most common methods of financing auto repairs in the last few years.
+In fact, this has been one of the most common methods of financing auto repairs in the last few years.
 And that's because these loans are simple, short-term, and you don't need a lien or security to get one.
 They are as democratic as they come.

 The answer to this depends on your credit history.